The Christian art schools in Virginia all offer majors like art or studio art. Students can learn about the enrollment and coursework for each school.

 - Weaving and Textile Arts

-Students pursuing an art degree can pursue their passion outside of the classroom.
+Students pursuing an art degree at a Christian school can follow their passions outside of the classroom, as well.
 Several of the schools offer art clubs, such as an honorary art society, and various faith-based groups welcome members, in addition.

 Ferrum College offers majors in art and theatre arts (music/directing and musical theatre), as well as minors in graphic design and studio arts.
-The college holds a student-led worship service on Sundays at 6:30 PM, with a performance by the college's praise band.
-Ferrum also has a real-life table talk on Tuesdays from 4:30-6:00 PM where students can discuss various issues.
+The college holds a student-led worship service on Sunday evenings, with a performance by the college's praise band.
+Ferrum also has a real-life table talk on Tuesday afternoons, where students can discuss various issues.
 Art students can get involved in the college art club; the Chrysalis, a monthly graphic arts magazine; and the Iron Blade, the campus newspaper.
-In fall 2017, NCES shows a student population of 1,137.
+In fall 2017, NCES showed a student population of 1,137.

 According to the NCES, Bluefield College had 997 students attending at the start of the 2017 school year.
 Bluefield's faith activities include weekly church services, Bible studies, and mission trips.
 Students at Bluefield can complete a major in art and design or art business.
 An art business degree will allow students to work in art management and administration.
 The Bluefield College Art Club is comprised of students and staff, providing members with a chance to exchange ideas.